Effective: November 1, 2022

 - If you believe the information in our records is wrong, you have the right to ask us to change it.
 We may deny your request.
 If your request is denied, you have the right to submit a statement to be placed in the record.

 - You have the right to get a report of non-routine sharing of your health information that we have made.
-Your request may be up to six years prior from the date of your request (but not earlier than April 14, 2003).
+Your request may be up to six years prior from the date of your request.
 There are some limitations.
 For example, we do not have records of information shared with your consent; information shared for the purposes of health care treatment, checking payment for health services, or conducting the health plan operations of KFHC; information shared with you; and certain other disclosures.

 How do I exercise these rights?